How to download files

 ❗ Only text-based files such as .txt, .ifc, .csv, .obj can be generated.
 The logic to create the file contents needs to be defined in Grasshopper.
 Binary files can be converted to text by encoding them in Base64.

-• Define the inputs with the Packhunt Input component.
+- Define the inputs with the Packhunt

-• Define a trigger input with the Packhunt Input component.
-This trigger input serves as a gate for running the file generation model and it doesn’t need to be connected to the rest of the Grasshopper logic.
+Inputcomponent.
+This trigger input serves as a gate for running the file generation model and it doesn’t need to be connected to the rest of the Grasshopper logic. - Add the logic for creating the file content.

-• Create an asset with your file.
+Create filecomponent. - Create an asset with your file.

-• Set randomize to true.
+randomizetotrue.
 This creates a folder with a unique name for your file.

-• Output the asset.
+- Output the asset.

-• Connect the output of the Create asset component to a Packhunt DataOutput component.
+- Connect the output of the

-• Save this Grasshopper file to your solution folder.
+- Save this Grasshopper file to your solution folder.

 See the image below for an example Grasshopper definition.